How to Cut a Watermelon (Without Stabbing Yourself)

 We've all been there.
 You bring home a big, juicy watermelon and start slicing only to realize your knife is stuck half way in — and it doesn't want to come out.
 You push and pull and push and pull — and then, suddenly, the knife finally emerges from the melon with a jerk.
 And you're left with a hacked-up mess of a watermelon and a sneaking suspicion that you were just inches away from a trip to the emergency room.

-It's just this mental nightmare that led us to ask chef and cookbook author Pam Salzman to walk us through the steps of carving a watermelon that'll leave our limbs and digits intact and the finished product Instagram-worthy.
+It's just this mental nightmare that led us to ask chef and author of Kitchen Matters Pamela Salzman to walk us through the steps of carving a watermelon that'll leave our limbs and digits intact and the finished product Instagram-worthy.
 Here's how to do it.

 How to Cut a Watermelon Into Bite Sized Pieces